 You may agree to help with one research project and decline another.
 Your decision will not affect any payment or service you get from us.

-If you don't want to be contacted for any market research we do, call the complaints and feedback line.
-We'll remove your details from future customer sample lists.
+If you don't want to be part of any market research we do, call the complaints and feedback line.
+We'll remove your details from future sample lists.

 Market research is not the same as telemarketing.
 You can register your details on the Do Not Call register to stop telemarketers calling you.
 Market research is not covered by that register.